Evelyn Boyd Granville: Career

 Following graduate school, Boyd went to New York University Institute for Mathematics and performed research and teaching there.
 After, in 1950, she took a teaching position at Fisk University, a college for black students in Nashville, Tennessee (more prestigious postings being unavailable to black women).
 Two of her students there, Vivienne Malone-Mayes and Etta Zuber Falconer, went on to earn doctorates in mathematics of their own.
 But by 1952 she left academia and returned to Washington with a position at the Diamond Ordnance Fuze Laboratories.
 In January 1956, she moved to IBM as a computer programmer; when IBM received a NASA contract, she moved to Vanguard Computing Center in Washington, D.C.

 Boyd moved from Washington to New York City in 1957.
 In 1960, after marrying Reverend G. Mansfield Collins, Boyd moved to Los Angeles.
 There she worked for the U.S. Space Technology Laboratories, which became the North American Aviation Space and Information Systems Division in 1962.
 She worked on various projects for the Apollo program, including celestial mechanics, trajectory computation, and "digital computer techniques".

-Forced to move because of a restructuring at IBM, she took a position at California State University, Los Angeles in 1967 as a full professor of mathematics.
+Forced to move because of a restructuring at IBM, she took a position at California State University, Los Angeles (CSULA) in 1967 as a full professor of mathematics.

 After retiring from CSULA in 1984 she taught at Texas College in Tyler, Texas for four years, and then in 1990 joined the faculty of the University of Texas at Tyler as the Sam A. Lindsey Professor of mathematics.
 There she developed elementary school math enrichment programs.
-Since 1967, Granville has remained a strong advocate for women's education in tech.
+Since 1967, Granville was a strong advocate for women's education in tech.

 Experience of discrimination

 In 1951 there was a south-eastern sectional meeting of the Mathematical Association of America in Nashville.
-The citation delivered at the 2007 MAA awards presentation, where Lee Lorch received a standing ovation, recorded that:
+The citation delivered at the 2007 MAA awards presentation, where Lee Lorch received a standing ovation, recorded:

-"Lee Lorch, the chair of the mathematics department at Fisk University, and three Black colleagues, Evelyn Boyd (now Granville), Walter Brown, and H. M. Holloway came to the meeting and were able to attend the scientific sessions.
-However, the organizer for the closing banquet refused to honor the reservations of these four mathematicians.
-(Letters in Science, August 10, 1951, pp. 161–162 spell out the details).
-Lorch and his colleagues wrote to the governing bodies of the AMS and MAA seeking bylaws against discrimination.
-Bylaws were not changed, but non-discriminatory policies were established and have been strictly observed since then."

 Personal life

-Boyd married Reverend Gamaliele Mansifeld Collins in 1961.
+Boyd married Reverend Gamaliel Mansfield Collins in 1961.
 In 1967, Boyd and Collins divorced.
 She married realtor Edward V. Granville in 1970.
-The two moved to Tyler, Texas in 1983.
+The two moved to Tyler, Texas, in 1983.
+After Edward passed, she returned to Washington, D.C. in 2010 and settled into retirement, "where she regularly bristled when she heard anyone say that "women can't do math"."

+Granville died at her apartment in Silver Spring, Maryland, on June 27, 2023, at the age of 99.

+The Evelyn Boyd Granville papers are located in Smith College's Special Collections, and were donated by Granville in 2015.